KooperL/marketo-developer.en/help/soap-api/getmobjects.md

 ---
-title: "getMObjects"
+title: getMObjects
 feature: SOAP
-description: "getMObjects SOAP calls"
+description: getMObjects SOAP calls
+exl-id: 5cf18161-f590-4dc3-bba1-ee3ed9fd7e9f
 ---
 # getMObjects

 Retrieves one or more [MObjects](marketo-objects.md) using a combination of criteria consisting of: